thunderrabbit/barefoot_rob/content/28hard-to-see-but-ladder-ready-to-climb.md

 [![2021 apr 27 i want to climb this ladder](//b.robnugen.com/quests/walk-to-niigata/2021/en_route/day-13/thumbs/2021_apr_27_i_want_to_climb_this_ladder.jpeg)](//b.robnugen.com/quests/walk-to-niigata/2021/en_route/day-13/2021_apr_27_i_want_to_climb_this_ladder.jpeg)

 Later I decided these ladders are for the monkeys in the area because the concrete walls are hard to climb.

+(the black smear in the photo is a car entering the frame)